Nrechati/Machine_and_Deep_Learning_101/README.md

 ## *Machine Learning* : Linear Regression

 - **Model:**
-For this linear regression, the goal is to use training data to train our model (cf. *Gradient Descent* part below), then predict ouput *Y* for new input *X* by using our trained *H* function (cf. *Hypothesis* part below)
+For this linear regression, the goal is to use training data to train our model (cf. *Gradient Descent* part below), then predict output *Y* for new input *X* by using our trained *H* function (cf. *Hypothesis* part below)

 ![General Model](./Ressources/Screenshots/Model.png)

--  **Hypothesis and Prediction :**
+-  **Hypothesis and Prediction:**

-As an accurate predictions from the model is our main goal, making good hyptothesis is crucial.
+As an accurate prediction from the model is our main goal, making a good hypothesis is crucial.
 The hypothesis refers to the *H* function in the model presented.
 Training the model will tweak values in it, that will define our hypothesis coefficient, but not the *"form"* of it.
-For a single feature linear regression, we can asssume our prediction will follow a line of equation :
+For a single feature linear regression, we can assume our prediction will follow a line of the equation :

 ![ax+b](./Ressources/Screenshots/math/ax+b.gif)

 To suit our model we introduce the theta matrix.
 Theta is the matrix our model will change over iteration while training.
-And then use it's coefficients in the *H* function.
+And then use its coefficients in the *H* function.
 We then have

 ![h_single](./Ressources/Screenshots/math/h_single.gif)

-Going further , we will add a theta coefficient for each feature to end with
+Going further, we will add a theta coefficient for each feature to end with

 ![h_multi](./Ressources/Screenshots/math/h_multi.gif)

 Where X matrix is the value for each feature in one example of our Dataset.
-In the future we will use a vectorized form of ***H***
+In the future, we will use a vectorized form of ***H***

 ![h_vec](./Ressources/Screenshots/math/h_vec.gif)

->**Note:** Benchmarking and choosing the good hypothesis in a model is a huge part of it's performance.
+>**Note:** Benchmarking and choosing the good hypothesis in a model is a huge part of its performance.
 Using **polynomial factors** or more complex ones can greatly **improve accuracy**.
-I did read a lot toward those, and also the problem of **overfitting** and the ***"bias - variance"*** problem.
+I did read a lot toward those, and also the problem of **overfitting** and the ***" bias-variance"*** problem.
 But didn't implemented them is this project.
 As I feel like this his something related to a precise model on a precise dataset and **I wanted a more generic model**.

--  **Cost function and Fitting :**
+-  **Cost function and Fitting:**

 After defining what is our hypothesis, we'll introduce the **Cost Function**.
 The idea behind it is to quantify the error of our model to be able to train it afterward.
 And to do that, our cost function will be the **Mean Squared Error** between prediction and real example from the dataset.

 ![cost](./Ressources/Screenshots/math/cost.gif)

-Thus, **fitting** or *"training"* the model will result in trying the to modify theta to reach a minimum for the cost function of the model.
+Thus, **fitting** or *"training"* the model will result in trying to modify theta to reach a minimum for the cost function of the model.

--  **Linear Gradient Descent :**
+-  **Linear Gradient Descent:**

-The more features, the higher the dimensions our our matrices grow.
-Thus using gradient to define *"wich way "* values of theta need to go to aim for the needed minimum of our cost function yield good results.
+The more features, the higher the dimensions our matrices grow.
+Thus using a gradient to define *" which way "* values of theta need to go to aim for the needed minimum of our cost function yield good results.
 Our ***fit*** function will then be defined by

 ![fit](./Ressources/Screenshots/math/fit.gif)